mehiar/ARP-Poisoning-and-Defend/README.md

 ## How to Run The Poisoning Program
 1. Make sure that you have the latest version of libpcap and java sdk.
-2. From the command line, change the current directory to the directory of the poison.class ﬁle.
+2. From the command line, change the current directory to the directory of the 'poison.class' ﬁle.
 3. Execute the following command:
-(sudo java poison -ipsrc=<spoofed IP source> -ipdst=<destination IP>
+`sudo java poison -ipsrc=<spoofed IP source> -ipdst=<destination IP>
 -hardsrc=<source MAC address> -harddst=<destination MAC address> -intf=<0 for eth0 or 1
-for wlan0>)
+for wlan0>`
 The source IP and destination IP are mandatory ﬁelds, all others are optional.
 The default value for the interface is eth0, for the hardsrc is the interface’s MAC and broadcast for the harddst.

 ## How to Run the Defend Program
 1. Make sure that you have the latest version of libpcap and java sdk.
-2. From the command line, change the current directory to the directory of the defend.class file.
+2. From the command line, change the current directory to the directory of the 'defend.class' file.
-3. Execute the following command: (sudo java defend -intf=<0 for eth0 or 1 for wlan0> -timeout=<timeout
+3. Execute the following command: `sudo java defend -intf=<0 for eth0 or 1 for wlan0> -timeout=<timeout
-in seconds>) Both ﬁelds are optional and the default value for interface is eth0 and the default for timeout is 10 seconds.
+in seconds>` Both ﬁelds are optional and the default value for interface is eth0 and the default for timeout is 10 seconds.

 ## ARP Cache Poisoning Methods